Watervale, South Australia

 Watervale is a town on the Horrocks Highway in the Clare Valley, South Australia, approximately 9 kilometres north of Auburn and 15 kilometres south of Clare.
+Watervale is located on the lands of the Ngadjuri people who remain the area's traditional and continuing custodians.
 It is surrounded by a number of small wineries and several B&Bs.
-The Riesling Trail runs past the town to the west, between the Highway and the Skilly Hills.
+The Riesling Trail runs past the town to the west, between the highway and the Skilly Hills.

 The town has a number of 19th-century heritage buildings, including the former Stanley Grammar School, which now provides private bed and breakfast accommodation.